edent/Tweet2Embed/README.md

 Convert a public Tweet into either:

 - Image &amp; alt text
-- Semantic HTML and CSS
+- Semantic HTML and CSS, or JSON

 Uses Selenium's Webdriver to launch a Firefox or Chrome instance and takes a screenshot.
 Uses the Twitter embed API to get a copy of the text and any alt text.
 An HTML representation is copied to the clipboard.